 Interested in starting a similar book club of your own?
 Here's how I do it:

-- About two weeks before our meeting, I ask my local librarian to give me a print out of books carried by the library and published from 2010 to the present by whichever publisher we are reading that month.
+- About two weeks before our meeting, I ask my local librarian to give me a print out of books carried by the library and published within the past three to five years by whichever publisher we are reading that month.

 - Once I have the list, I use a combination of the library website, Amazon, and the publishing house's website to check to be sure the books fit our criteria for the month.

-- I put the books I want on hold (usually 25-30) via the library website and have them delivered to my local library branch.
+- I put the books I want on hold (usually 25-30 of them) via the library website and have them delivered to my local library branch.

 - For each book, I make note of the editor (if possible) and year of publication on a little piece of scrap paper and stick it inside the book.